Heat 2: Plot

 Ciudad del Este.
 Chris is sent here immediately after the events of the 1995 film.

-In 2000 Los Angeles, Vincent investigates the sadistic murder of a prostitute committed by Wardell, who established a prostitution ring with Neil's Mexicali score.
+In 2000 Los Angeles, Vincent investigates the sadistic murder of a prostitute committed by Otis, who has established a prostitution ring with the money from Neil's Mexicali score.
 Ana and Chris arrive in Los Angeles for business but Claudio and Felix, now allied, cut in.
 Seeking their own enterprise, Chris and Ana are introduced to the dark web.
 Despite his feelings for Ana, Chris attempts to reunite with his wife Charlene and their son Dominick but ultimately decides to let them go when he sees they have a new family.
-Claudio's security injures David Liu and Felix becomes the head of the Liu family.
+Claudio engineers an assassination attempt on David Liu, severely wounding him, and Felix becomes the head of the Liu family.

-An adult Gabriela runs into Wardell and reports him to the LAPD.
-Vincent attempts to locate Wardell but the latter, who had also recognized Gabriela, kidnaps her.
+An adult Gabriela runs into Otis and reports him to the LAPD.
+Vincent attempts to locate Otis but the latter, who had also recognized Gabriela, kidnaps her.
 Chris, seeking vengeance for Neil, follows Vincent as the latter attempts to rescue Gabriela.
-A violent freeway chase ensues which ends when Gabriela causes Wardell to crash.
-Chris recognizes Gabriela and leads her to safety while Vincent kills Wardell in the crash wreckage.
+A violent freeway chase ensues which ends when Gabriela causes Otis to crash.
+Chris recognizes Gabriela and leads her to safety while Vincent kills Otis in the crash wreckage.
 Reviewing security footage in the aftermath, Vincent's partner Casals realizes Chris was present and vows continued pursuit.

 In Batam, Claudio and Felix offer to negotiate a truce with Chris.
 They arrive at a factory to make a deal, but Chris knows they are aiming to kill him and Ana and absorb their business.
 Chris counter ambushes and eliminates Claudio and his team.
 A wounded Felix pleads for his life, assuring Chris that Ana would have been safe.
 An unmoved Chris executes Felix.
 Ana and Chris meet shortly after, and Chris tells her that Felix was killed in crossfire, knowing Ana would leave him if she knew the truth.

 Back in Los Angeles, Vincent arrives at Nate's bar and asks him "What are you not gonna tell me about Chris Shiherlis?"